Recognizing your child’s readiness for potty training will help the process go smoothly. In terms of method, do whatever feels right for your family.

 - Using public toilets

-Of course, it’s not always a linear process, so there can be some sideways or even backward steps along the way.
-It’s all normal.
+Of course, it’s not always a linear process, so there can be some sideways or even backward steps along the way, and it could take weeks or months.

 In fact, your family’s potty training “stages” might look more like this: